slacken/acm/README.md

 ###ACM problems offline

-This repo is a collection of problems from Jobdu/HDUOJ ect.
+This repo is a collection of problems from Jobdu&HDUOJ,ect.

 You can visit <http://huntist.cn/acm/> to view and down all these problems